raiden-network/spec/messaging.rst

 Invariants
 ^^^^^^^^^^

-- The :term:`balance proof` must contain the hash of pending lock list with the corresponding lock removed (and only this lock).
+- The :term:`balance proof` must contain the hash of the new list of pending locks, from which the unlocked lock has been removed.
 - This message is only sent after the corresponding partner has sent a :ref:`Reveal Secret message <reveal-secret-message>`.
 - The :term:`nonce` is increased by ``1`` with respect to the previous :term:`balance proof`
 - The :term:`locked amount` must decrease and the :term:`transferred amount` must increase by the amount held in the unlocked lock.